-B. Each locally chartered charter school shall submit to the local school board a school-based budget.
-For fiscal year 2008, and for the first year of operation in any fiscal year thereafter, the budget of every locally chartered charter school shall be based on the projected number of program units generated using the average of the eightieth and one hundred twentieth day MEM of the prior year, using the at-risk index and the instructional staff training and experience index of the school district in which it is geographically located.
-For second and subsequent fiscal years of operation, the budgets of locally chartered charter schools shall be based on the prior year program units generated by that locally chartered charter school and its students and its instructional staff training and experience index and the at-risk index of the school district in which the locally chartered charter school is geographically located.
+Each charter school shall submit to the local school board a school-based budget.
+The budget shall be based upon the projected number of program units generated by that charter school and its students, using the at-risk index and the training and experience index of the district.
 The budget shall be submitted to the local school board for approval or amendment.
 The approval or amendment authority of the local school board relative to the charter school budget is limited to ensuring that sound fiscal practices are followed in the development of the budget and that the charter school budget is within the allotted resources.
 The local school board shall have no veto authority over individual line items within the charter school's proposed budget, but shall approve or disapprove the budget in its entirety.
-Upon final approval of the local budget by the local school board, the individual charter school budget shall be included separately in the budget submission to the department required pursuant to the Public School Finance Act and the Charter Schools Act
+Upon final approval of the local budget by the local school board, the individual charter school budget shall be included separately in the budget submission to the department of education required pursuant to the Public School Finance Act [Chapter 22, Article 8 NMSA 1978] and the 1999 Charter Schools Act [22-8B-1 to 22-8B-15 NMSA 1978].